 However, again, like in property proceedings, if the matter proceeds down the road of litigation and no settlement is reached outside of court, it can take as long as two years to obtain a final court ordered parenting settlement due to the time it takes to gather certain evidence; the systems and procedures of the court system; the volume of cases being heard in it; the parties being high-conflict parents who cannot reach agreement and need a decision of the court; and/ or the individual needs of individual children who mature with time and of whom different arrangements need to be considered over a time frame beneficial to children.

 At Pearsons Lawyers we understand that each family is different and therefore the most appropriate parenting arrangements will also be different.
-Pearsons are the expert family lawyers in Melbourne.
-We can assist you in all aspects of your parenting disputes, and can advise you of what options are available for you moving forward in a free 30 minute consultation with one of our experienced lawyers.
+The lawyers here at Pearsons Lawyers can assist you in all aspects of your parenting disputes, and can advise you of what options are available for you moving forward in a free 30 minute consultation with one of our experienced lawyers.